corrius/cleanBuckets/README.md

 cleanBuckets.php
 ================

-A simple php script that delete every S3 bucket in your aws account but the one you specify at the beginning.
+A simple php script that deletes every S3 bucket in your aws account but the one you specify at the beginning.

 ##############
 #How to run it.